diegomha/usb_read_c-/README.md

 # usb_read_c#

-Read and write to USB
+Read and write to USB COM ports